Bill T. Jones: Other collaborators

 Creating more than 100 works for his own company, Jones has also choreographed for Alvin Ailey American Dance Theater, AXIS Dance Company, Boston Ballet, Lyon Opera Ballet, Berlin Opera Ballet and Diversions Dance Company, among others.
-In 1995, Jones directed and performed in a collaborative work with Toni Morrison and Max Roach, Degga, at Alice Tully Hall, commissioned by Lincoln Center’s "Serious Fun" Festival.
+In 1995, Jones directed and performed in a collaborative work with Toni Morrison and Max Roach, Degga, at Alice Tully Hall, commissioned by Lincoln Center's "Serious Fun" Festival.
 His collaboration with Jessye Norman, How!
 Do!
 We!
 Do!, premiered at New York's City Center in 1999.

 In 1989, Bill T. Jones choreographed D-Man in the Waters.
 The AIDS epidemic was at an all-time high and the arts community was being greatly affected by it.
 After the death of company member, Demian Acquavella, Bill T. Jones decided to choreograph this piece in his honor.
 He raised awareness about the horrors of the disease by highlighting Acquavella's absence in the piece.
 The piece feature a lot of lifting to symbolize the unity that Bill T. Jones wanted to achieve as a society.
 Men lifting men, women lifting women, and women lifting men.
 D-Man in the Waters is a beautiful and moving piece of art that uses movement and lack thereof to portray the horrors of the AIDS epidemic, the loss of those affected by it, and the desperation to come together and find a solution.

-In 1990, Jones choreographed Sir Michael Tippett’s New Year under the direction of Sir Peter Hall for the Houston Grand Opera and the Glyndebourne Opera Festival.
+In 1990, Jones choreographed Sir Michael Tippett's New Year under the direction of Sir Peter Hall for the Houston Grand Opera and the Glyndebourne Opera Festival.
 He conceived, co-directed and choreographed Mother of Three Sons, which was performed at the Munich Biennale, New York City Opera, and the Houston Grand Opera.
 He also directed Lost in the Stars for the Boston Lyric Opera.
-Jones’ theater involvement includes co-directing Perfect Courage with his sister and prolific performance artist, Rhodessa Jones for Festival 2000, in 1990.
-In 1994, he directed Derek Walcott’s Dream on Monkey Mountain for The Guthrie Theater in Minneapolis, MN.
+Jones's theater involvement includes co-directing Perfect Courage with his sister and prolific performance artist, Rhodessa Jones for Festival 2000, in 1990.
+In 1994, he directed Derek Walcott's Dream on Monkey Mountain for The Guthrie Theater in Minneapolis, MN.

 Jones also collaborated with artist Keith Haring in 1982 to create a series of both performance and visual arts together.